Payday loans in Newfoundland and Labrador

 How can I tell if a lender in Newfoundland and Labrador is legit?

-Lenders in the Newfoundland and Labrador have very few legally-mandated obligations to protect customers, which means that it’s easier for them take advantage of people going through a rough patch.
+Lenders in the Newfoundland and Labrador have very new legally-mandated obligations to protect customers, which means that it may be easier for them take advantage of people going through a rough patch.
 Look for the following signs where possible to make sure you’re working with a reputable company.

 - They provide same-language contracts.
 Payday loan contracts should be written in a language you understand and should clearly spell out your contractual obligations – including charges, terms and conditions of the loan.

 - The lender doesn’t request access to your bank account.
-The lender shouldn’t request excessive personal or banking details like your direct deposit information or social insurance number.
+The lender shouldn’t request excessive personal or banking details like your direct deposit information.

 Watch out for online lenders

-Predatory payday lenders are more inclined to work out of provinces that don’t enforce tough laws or regulations.
-While some of these lenders work in Newfoundland and Labrador, the majority set up shop online.
+Predatory payday lenders are more inclined to work out of provinces that don’t enforce tough laws or regulations, and until very recently, Newfoundland and Labrador was one of them.
+While some of these predatory lenders may work in Newfoundland and Labrador, the majority set up shop online.
 If you’re thinking about taking out an online payday loan in Newfoundland and Labrador, know the risks and your rights before you sign on the dotted line.
+Watch out for the following:

 - Illegally high interest rates or fees.
-Lenders that charge rates above $60 per $100 are breaking federal payday loan regulations surrounding allowable interest rates.
+Lenders that charge fees higher than $21 per $100 borrowed are breaking payday loan regulations surrounding allowable interest rates.
 Make sure to report their activities to Service NL at 1-709-729-4834.

 - Identity theft.
 Online lenders have been known to work with third-party companies to steal customer’s personal and banking information.
 Avoid handing over direct deposit information and be wary of lenders who want personal details like your Social Insurance Number.

-Given that Newfoundland and Labrador doesn’t regulate loans provincially, there are more risks associated with borrowing short-term loans both online and in-person.
+There are risks associated with borrowing payday loans both online and in-person.
 Look for short-term alternatives where possible to save money and protect yourself from identity theft or a hacked bank account.

 How to file a complaint against a lender

 If you feel that the payday loan lender you’ve signed on with is doing something illegal or unethical, then you can file a complaint with Service NL at 1-709-729-4834.
-You may have a case against your lender, particularly if they’re charging more than $60 per $100 on your loan.
+You may have a case against your lender, particularly if they’re charging more than $21 in fees per $100 borrowed.

 If you’re not sure you want to take out a high-interest payday loan, you have other options.
 Here are some programs and lenders you might want to check out.